 Where can I find more information about the District Plan Review of wildfire risk management to date?

-For more information about the Council’s preferred option for draft changes to wildfire risk and all the work done to date as part of the review visit Council website where all the reports developed for the District Plan Review are kept.
+to date as part of the review visit Council website where all the reports developed for the District Plan Review are kept.